 * * * * *

 Alan had done everything he could think of to prepare.
 He'd run four miles a day for the past week.
 He used the mindfulness meditation technique Dr. Santiago taught him to keep himself calm.
-He'd filled the pages of his journal with his scribbles, all the thoughts, memories and emotions he'd begun to process ever since he started writing in it.
+He'd filled the pages of his journal with his scribbles, all the thoughts, memories and emotions he'd begun to process ever since he began writing again.
 Alan knew better than to read the older entries in his journal, lest he be plunged back into the darkness that spawned them.
 Instead, he chose to write about his relationship with his sister, and how it had changed in the past couple weeks, ever since he'd helped her with that flat tire.

 Even with his anxious activities, it wasn't easy to feel ready.
 Instead, he had a growing sense of nervous excitement like when he was a kid and heard the clickclickclick of the roller-coaster as it pulled him up a hill before plunging him straight down into an abyss.
 Then he'd be pulled through loops and corkscrews, tight turns and more hills before he found himself where he started, disoriented but ecstatic.